K-5 (ballistic missile): Description

 The K-5 is a submarine-launched ballistic missile.
 The missile consists of three separate stages and uses solid rocket propellant.
 It is planned to have a range of around 5000-6000 km.
 The missile will be able to carry a payload weighing two tonnes.
 It is being developed to match the range of the Agni-V missile.
 It will be equipped on the Arihant-class submarines code named S4.

 The K-5 will be equipped with countermeasures to avoid radar detection and will be the fastest missile in its class.
+It will also be equipped with MIRV.

 Development

 The K-5 is being developed by the Defence Research and Development Organisation (DRDO).
 The development of the missile started in 2015.
 After completing the development of the K-4 (missile) in January 2020, the DRDO shifted its focus towards developing the K-5.